AlessioNar/ulit/README.md

 ## 1. Introduction

 The `op_cellar` package is a Python client that provides a wrapper to query and retrieve documents among the various endpoints of the Publications Office of the European Union.
-This README will guide you through its installation and usage

 ## 2. Installation